Ex0brain/trelis24.github.io/_posts/2018-08-03-Windows-WPAD-Poisoning-Responder.md

 ```
 responder -I eth0 -wFb
 ```

 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2018-08-03-Windows-WPAD-Poisoning-Responder/responder1.PNG)

 The victim will see the following dialog box:

 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2018-08-03-Windows-WPAD-Poisoning-Responder/authentication.PNG)

-And the attacker receives the credentials in clear-text:
+If the victim enters the credentials, the attacker will receive the username and password in clear-text:

 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2018-08-03-Windows-WPAD-Poisoning-Responder/responder2.PNG)

 With Wireshark, it can be seen how the victim tries to retrieve the wpad.dat file and it sends the password encoded with Base64:

 ![](https://raw.githubusercontent.com/trelis24/trelis24.github.io/master/img/2018-08-03-Windows-WPAD-Poisoning-Responder/wireshark2.png)